This post may contain affiliate links. Please read our disclosure policy.

 - When ready to cook, thaw in the refrigerator overnight and then pour into the crockpot and cook.

-- Cool completely and store leftovers in an airtight container in the refrigerator for 3 to 4 days.
+Storage: Cool completely and store leftovers in an airtight container in the refrigerator for 3 to 4 days.

-- Freeze the leftover cooked chicken and gravy in a freezer-safe airtight container or zip bag for up to 2 to 3 months.
+Freeze: Freeze the leftover cooked chicken and gravy in a freezer-safe airtight container or zip bag for up to 2 to 3 months.

-- You can also place it in a saucepan and heat it over low heat until warmed through.
+Reheat: Place in a microwave-safe dish and microwave individual servings at 30-second intervals until warmed.
+You can also place it in a saucepan and heat it over low heat until warmed through.

 The meat will be very tender and fall apart when done cooking.
 Simply take two forks and pull in opposite directions to pull or shred the meat.
 I do this right in the slow cooker, but you can also remove it to a cutting board to shred.

 Yes, you certainly can.
 The steps are a little different.
-Pour water or broth into the inner pot, add in the chicken.
+Pour water or broth into the inner pot, and add the chicken.
 Then sprinkle on the gravy mix and seasonings.
 Pour soup mix and sour cream on top.
 Do not stir, or you could get a burn notice.
 Cover and set for 15 minutes on manual high pressure.
 Let naturally release for 10 minutes and then manually release.
 See the recipe card below for full notes.

 Yes!
 It is completely safe to put raw chicken in a slow cooker as long as you cook it to the proper internal temperature (165°F).
 Slow cookers are designed to cook food at a safe, consistent temperature, and since chicken is typically cooked on low for 4-6 hours or high for 2-3 hours, it has plenty of time to reach a safe temp.